kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 Abstract:
 ```
 Although AWS EKS has been available for quite a while and AWS EKS Fargate has finally been released, there are
 still some manual configuration required to get the Fargate worker nodes to work with the cluster.
-In this QuickStart
-we're going to
 ```
 This solution shows how to create an AWS EKS Cluster with Fargate support and deploy a simple web application with an external Application Load Balancer.
 ```